-HostDime.com, Inc., a global leader in data center infrastructure, has broken ground on a new $25 million dollar, 95,000 square foot Orlando data center facility on a five acre parcel.
-The building will rise 110 feet high and be visible from Interstate 4, one of Central Florida’s main roadways that connects Orlando to Tampa on the West, and to Daytona Beach on the East.
+HostDime.com, Inc., a global leader in data center infrastructure, has broken ground on a new $30 million dollar, 95,000 square foot Orlando data center facility on a five acre parcel.
+The building will rise 117 feet high and be visible from Interstate 4, one of Central Florida’s main roadways that connects Orlando to Tampa on the West, and to Daytona Beach on the East.

 HostDime’s current flagship Orlando data center is nearing capacity.
-Their vision with the new facility is to expand its existing products and offerings to service its global client base and house government data.
-This modern age data center facility is designed to be a major peering/connection HUB for networks in the Southeastern United States and for South American companies.
-The facility is being engineered to meet and exceed requirements for some of the most widely known certifications such as HIPAA, PCI, SOC 2, and FISMA.
-The network is being designed to support over 100 gigabits of network connectivity.
-There will also be various dark fiber connectivity options between this new facility and all the major facilities in Miami, so HostDime’s new facility will be a great business continuity and disaster recovery site for many South Florida businesses.
-HostDime’s current network is globally recognized as one of the fastest networks in the United States that routes to all of South America, and this new facility will adopt this same performance.
+Their vision with the new facility is to expand its existing products and offerings to service its global client base and be able to house government data.
+This modern age data center facility is designed to be a major peering/connection HUB for networks in the Southeastern United States and for Latin American companies.
+The facility is being engineered to meet and exceed requirements for some of the most widely known certifications such as HIPAA/HITECH, FedRAMP, GDPR, PCI, SOC 2, and FISMA.
+The network is being designed to support over 1Tbps (10 x 100GbE) of connectivity.
+There will be six manhole entry points into the site for dark fiber.
+Additionally, 100GbE waves down to Miami will be connecting this facility, so HostDime’s new data center will be a great business continuity and disaster recovery site for many South Florida businesses.
+HostDime’s current network is globally recognized as one of the fastest networks in the United States that routes to all of South America and abroad, and this new facility will adopt this same performance.

-The new category 5 hurricane-rated facility will feature space for over 35,000 servers, a dozen or more Tier 1 bandwidth providers connecting in 3 full-sized meet me rooms, full Tier 4 level redundancy, and in-line hardware-based Distributed Denial of Service (DDoS) Attack Protection.
-The meet me rooms will be home to major telecom and fiber providers such as Level 3/TW Telecom, Summit Broadband, Cogent Communications, Zayo, Tower Cloud, FPL FiberNet, Sprint, T-Mobile, Brighthouse Networks, CenturyLink, and Verizon.
-HostDime’s new facility will be one of the most well-connected data centers in Florida and the most connected facility in Orlando Metro area.
-As the Internet continues to evolve and penetrate globally, the need for networks to interconnect will become more adopted.
-Companies like Netflix that demand high capacity bandwidth will want to connect to major hubs in areas like Central Florida.
+The new category 5 hurricane-rated facility will feature space for over 900 racks, plenty of conduits for interconnecting between clients and carriers in three full-sized meet-me rooms and in-line hardware-based Distributed Denial of Service (DDoS) Attack Protection.
+The meet me rooms will be home to major telecom and fiber providers such as Level 3/TW Telecom, Summit Broadband, Cogent Communications, Zayo, Tower Cloud, FPL FiberNet, Sprint, T-Mobile, Brighthouse Networks, CenturyLink, CrownCastle, and Verizon.
+HostDime’s new facility will be one of the most densely-connected data centers in Florida and the most connected facility in Orlando Metro area.
+As the Internet continues to evolve and penetrate globally, the need for networks to interconnect will become more adopted, especially with the onset of 5G.
+Content providers like Netflix, Youtube, and public cloud providers demand high capacity connectivity and will want to connect to major hubs in areas like Central Florida.
 This facility will be the meeting point for such needs.

 The Current Orlando Data Center